 Treating and Storing Water for Emergency Use

 There are several methods for storing emergency quantities of potable water for uses such as drinking, cooking, or brushing teeth.
 Any of the following methods can be used to store water for emergency preparedness.
-To keep water fresh and fit for human use, it is a good practice to rotate water supplies every 2 to 4 months.
 Prolonged or regular use of stored water treated by the following methods is not recommended.

 Select and Prepare Storage Containers

 Water should be stored before the emergency occurs in food-grade plastic or glass containers.
 Plastic containers are preferable because glass is breakable and may not withstand the pressure of expanding ice if the water will be stored in a freezer.
 Restaurants that use large quantities of cooking oil are inexpensive sources of large (5-gallon) plastic containers.
 Restaurants usually discard the cooking oil containers, so you may be able to get them simply by asking.
 Avoid metal containers for prolonged storage.
 This is particularly true when using certain disinfectants.
 Acid-based disinfectants, for example, can react with certain metals to release contaminants into the water, thus making it unsafe for consumption.

 Be certain the storage containers are clean.
 Containers should first be washed inside and out with soap and hot water.
 The containers should then be sanitized by adding 1 teaspoon of unscented household bleach to one quart of water.
 Pour the bleach solution into the container and shake well, making sure that the solution coats the entire inside of the container.
 Let the container sit with the bleach solution for 30 minutes, then pour out the solution, and rinse thoroughly with clean water.
 Be sure to completely rinse any cleansing agent from the containers.
 Ensure that container have tight covers.

 When Is It Necessary To Disinfect The Water Before Storage?